InquilineKea/oldgithub/_posts/longevityguide.md

 Try to do neurofeedback to calm a brain (esp do what you can to calm DMN).
 Get QEEG to see areas of your brain where you can see more work on.
 Meditation can help calm a brain down and make brain cells fire less - it can also decrease gray matter loss with age.

-Modafinil and caffeine are both antioxidant stimulants that suppress appetite.
+Modafinil and caffeine are both antioxidant stimulants that suppress appetite (caffeine has SO many weirdly positive effects on longevity).
 Methylphenidate and Adderall also suppress appetite and increae energy, but may have neurotoxic effects (Adderall much more so than methylphenidate).
 There are preliminary studies on transplantation of neurons into Parkinson's brains (grafts) but they are at their early stages and they still haven't recaptured the right circuit.

-Mushrooms (esp ergothionine) have insane amounts of nutrients to calorie ratio.
-Generally I go for foods that maximize nutrients to calorie ratio.

 Increase deep sleep.
 There are technologies to play brainwaves at you that can increase it (also play 40Hz to possibly clear out beta-amyloid) - but these technologies may not be developed for a while.